af83/ucengine-docs/widgets/widget_chat.md

 ### twitter.hashtag.add

-Sent by an user.
+Sent by a user.
 It allow you to say that you want a new hashtag to be minitored.
 See the [[Twitter brick|brick_twitter]] for more informations.

 Metadata       | Description